remotesynth/certifiedfreshevents/content/speakers/harshil-agrawal.md

 draft: false
 ---

 Working in the Developer Relations team at Cloudflare, Harshil enjoys sharing his learnings with the community.
-A JavaScript developer and an open-source contributor, Harshil loves experimenting with tech and building small projects.
+A JavaScript developer, open-source contributor, and a low-code enthusiast, Harshil loves experimenting with tech and building small projects.